salemon/MIMO_PID_LMI/README.md

 ## Example

 An example usage of the MIMO PID tuning code is provided in the main code section of this repository.
 It demonstrates how to define the transfer function matrix, specify the desired specifications, and tune the MIMO PID controller for a specific example.
+Re

 ## Reference